mailmannn/nodeJWT/README.md

 ````

 # Notes:
-  - DB persistence using a docker volume, so no problem with removing the containers
+  - Using a docker volume for DB persistence, so no problem with removing the containers.
-  - Node aplication uses nodemon so you can change code and files will be reloaded without need for any otehr action.
+  - Node aplication uses nodemon so you can change code and files will be reloaded without need for other action.